ADIKOL13/python-projects/README.md

-# python-projects
+# My Python Projetcs

-My collection of python scripts
+- A simple collection of scripts I made using python